Magnesium sulfate (medication): Bath salts

 Magnesium sulfate is used in bath salts, especially for foot baths to soothe sore feet.
 The reason for the inclusion of the salt is partially cosmetic: the increase in ionic strength prevents some of the temporary skin wrinkling (partial maceration) which would occur with plain water baths.

 Epsom salt baths have been claimed to also soothe and hasten recovery of muscle pain, soreness, or injury.
 However, these claims have not been scientifically confirmed.
 The solubility of magnesium sulfate water is inhibited by lipids in lotions resulting in variable absorption rates when applied to the skin.
 Temperature and concentration are also factors.

 Research

-Research on topical magnesium (for example epsom salt baths) is very limited.
-The Epsom Salt Council recommends bathing 2 or 3 times/ week, using 500-600g Epsom salts each time.
+Research on topical magnesium (for example epsom salt baths) is limited.

 Isolation tanks

 Magnesium sulfate is commonly used in flotation therapy to prepare the concentrated solutions that fill the isolation tanks.
-Its high solubility in water yields baths with high specific gravity that making the body more buoyant.
+Its high solubility in water yields baths with high specific gravity that make the body more buoyant.
 Its negligible toxicity is an important asset in that application.